Tics refers to the sudden involutory twitches or movements that some people experience repeatedly.

 Each person is affected differently by tics.
 They either suffer from the motor (physical) tics or vocal tics.
 However, in some cases, both motor and vocal tics can take place in the same individual and often, at the same time.
 These symptoms can have an adverse effect on the patient’s life as it lowers their confidence due to the problems created during social interactions.

 People with motor tics might display a series of uncontrollable movements.
 For example, they may repeatedly clench their fists, raise their eyebrows, shrug their shoulders or flare their nostrils.
 Tics tend to intensify under stress.
 It involves a continuous involuntary movement with no rhythmic pattern.

 On the other hand, people with vocal tics may repeatedly make grunting or moaning sounds, clear their throat or click their tongue.
-Experienced Ayurveda doctors can make the right assessments and then can prescribe ayurvedic remedies to control these abnormal movements.

 Based on the severity, the age group and the type of occurrence, tics can be categorized into the following three types: